TyPR124/aoc2021/rust/README.md

 To run the solution for day 1, issue the command `cargo run --bin day1`.

-To test the solution for day 1, issue the command `cargo test day1`.
+To test the solution for day 1, issue the command `cargo test --bin day1`.

 To test all solutions, issue the command `cargo test`.

-Note that while the code is written for performance, by default cargo does not optimize the compiled binary.
+Note that while the code usually tries to be performant, by default cargo does not optimize the compiled binary.
 To enable optimization, include the `--release` flag, for example `cargo run --bin day1 --release`.
 Building a relase mode binary can take significantly more time than an unoptimized binary.